waldronlab/BugSigDBEnrich/inst/www/about.md

 a manually curated database of microbial signatures from published studies.
 It also enables comparisons with
 <a href="https://github.com/waldronlab/bugphyzz" target="_blank">Bugphyzz</a>,
-which provides annotations of physiological and other phenotipic bacterial traits.
+which provides annotations of physiological and other phenotypic bacterial traits.

 * <a href="https://github.com/waldronlab/BugSigDBEnrich/" target="_blank">Source code</a>.<br>